Jasmine: Distribution and habitat

-Jasmines are native to tropical and subtropical regions of Eurasia, Africa, Australasia within Oceania, although only one of the 200 species is native to Europe.
+Jasmines are native to tropical and subtropical regions of Asia, Africa, Australasia within Oceania.
 Their center of diversity is in South Asia and Southeast Asia.

 Several jasmine species have become naturalized in Mediterranean Europe.
 For example, the so-called Spanish jasmine (Jasminum grandiflorum) was originally from West Asia, the Indian subcontinent, Northeast Africa, and East Africa, and is now naturalized in the Iberian Peninsula.

 Jasminum fluminense (which is sometimes known by the inaccurate name "Brazilian Jasmine") and Jasminum dichotomum (Gold Coast Jasmine) are invasive species in Hawaii and Florida.
 Jasminum polyanthum, also known as pink jasmine, is an invasive weed in Australia.

 Etymology

 The name comes from Old French jessemin, from یاسمن which is derived from the Middle Persian word yāsaman and yāsamīn (يَاسَمِين) in Arabic.
 The word entered Middle French around 1570 and was first used in English in 16th century England.
 The Persian name is also the origin of the genus name, Jasminum.